 KCC's priority for international rail services is to ensure that Ebbsfleet and Ashford continue to benefit from frequent services to a range of northern European destinations.
 This will help to stimulate economic growth in Ashford and Thames Gateway Kent, as well as boosting tourism in other parts of the County."

-KCC is currently consulting on Local Transport Plan 4 (2016-2031), which includes the strategic significance of the Ashford International Rail Connectivity project and gives strong support to its delivery.
+KCC has now completed its consultation on Local Transport Plan 4 (2016-2031), which recognises the strategic significance of the Ashford International Rail Connectivity project and gives strong support to its delivery: